GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ## Disabling text fragments

-In case you really dislike the feature, you can opt out by leveraging the enterprise setting [`ScrollToTextFragmentEnabled`](https://cloud.google.com/docs/chrome-enterprise/policies/?policy=ScrollToTextFragmentEnabled).
+If you really dislike the feature, you can opt out using the enterprise setting [`ScrollToTextFragmentEnabled`](https://cloud.google.com/docs/chrome-enterprise/policies/?policy=ScrollToTextFragmentEnabled).
 Therefore, on macOS, paste the command below in the terminal.